Your Hearing Aid Questions Answered

 Do you offer financing?

 Our customers are eligible for low monthly payments with no annual fees or prepayment penalties.
 There are options to make your payments online or through the mail.
-Our Audiologist or Hearing Instrument Specialist can discuss this with you at the time of your hearing evaluation.
+Our Specialists can discuss this with you at the time of your hearing evaluation.

 Do I pay for follow up appointments?